Fayetteville VA Medical Center

 The Fayetteville VAMC received the “Above and Beyond” Award from the North Carolina National Guard and Reserve.
 The award honors employers who go “Above and Beyond” to support employees serving in the National Guard and Reserves through policies and attitudes.
 The medical center also received recognition for support of the Disaster Emergency Medical Personnel System (DEMPS) for Hurricane Ike and Hurricane Gustav.

 In addition to our main facility in Fayetteville, we offer primary care and mental health care services at our Community-Based Outpatient and outreach Clinics.
-To expand care to Veterans, we opened a Health Care Center in Fayetteville in November 2015 and a replacement clinic Jacksonville in January 2106.
-We are currently building a new clinic in Sanford set to open before Spring 2016.
+To expand care to Veterans, we opened a Health Care Center in Fayetteville in November 2015, a replacement clinic Jacksonville in January 2106 and a new clinic in Sanford in May 2016.
 For information about our clinics, visit the following web sites: